stakater/dockerfile-jenkins/README.md

 - [ ] update to latest version of Jenkins
 - [ ] remove openshift pieces from run.sh
 - [ ] use JRE instead of JDK
-- [ ] ensure final running application becomes the container’s PID 1.
+- [ ] ensure final running application (jenkins) becomes the container’s PID 1.
+- [ ] ensure it can't have root access
+- [ ] remove stakater user, group and volume from the base folder

 ## Source